 Fashion designers who contact the CFDA to request application materials for the CFDA/Vogue Fashion Fund are sent a preliminary application, which requires the applicant to submit a 350-word biographical statement and affirm his/her eligibility.
-The CFDA/Vogue Fashion Fund Selection Committee reviews all preliminary applications submitted by eligible candidates, and narrows the group to no more than one hundred (100) candidates, each of whom are invited to submit a formal application (Phase 2).
-Preliminary applicants who are not invited to continue to Phase 2 are notified, in writing, of the Selection Committee's decision.
+The CFDA/Vogue Fashion Fund Selection Committee reviews all preliminary applications submitted by eligible candidates, and narrows the group to fifty candidates, each of whom are invited to submit a formal application (Phase 2).
+Preliminary applicants who are not invited to continue to Phase 2 are notified, in writing, of the Selection Committee’s decision.

 Each of the invited candidates are asked to provide specific information which outlines:

 - his/her short-term and long-term business goals and objectives;

 - how the CFDA/Vogue Fashion Fund’s financial award and business mentoring would encourage and enable the recipient to pursue his/her design career plans;

 - consultants, outside advisors and professional firms that the candidate works with

 - his/her current brand positioning, and where the candidate envisions his/her brand in the future

 - Candidates are asked to submit a portfolio presentation containing work from their Spring and Fall collections, which may include sketches, photos, editorial photos, ads and/or videos.

 - Candidates are asked to submit 3-5 references (editors, retailers and one other fashion industry professional with whom they have a close, working relationship) that the Selection Committee can contact for their comments and opinions.